-Rowing is one of New Zealand's most medaled Olympic sport with 24 medals.
+Rowing is one of New Zealand's most medaled Olympic sport with 29 medals including 14 gold medals.

 About Rowing New Zealand High Performance